One Wild Ride

 Navigating the surging waves of the “Greenroom” in Hells Canyon

-I wasn’t sure what to expect when I booked my rafting trip through Hells Canyon through Hells Canyon Adventures.
+I wasn’t sure what to expect when I booked my rafting trip through Hells Canyon Adventures.
 At 7,900 feet deep, Hells Canyon is the deepest river gorge in North America and it’s home to some of the wildest whitewater in the nation.
 As a first-time whitewater rafter, I was a little nervous and (honestly) a tad scared of the journey ahead — but given the chance, I would go back again and again.

 Here are 10 things I wish I’d known before rafting Hells Canyon.

-1. Pack smart.
+1. Pack smart

 Feeling nervously excited as we get ready to launch.